LGBTQIA+ Therapy in Salt Lake City & Online Across Utah

 A significant part of my clinical experience centers on supporting gay men navigating identity, relationships, intimacy, and self-trust within cultural systems that have shaped those experiences.

-In this work, we slow down enough to understand how perfectionism, shame, dating patterns, attachment dynamics, or non-affirming environments may still be influencing your life.
-Rather than approaching these concerns in isolation, we look at them in context and with care.
+In this work, we take time to understand how perfectionism, shame, dating patterns, attachment dynamics, or non-affirming environments may still be influencing your life.

-I integrate approaches such as EMDR, mindfulness, and evidence-based therapies, depending on what fits best for you.
+I integrate approaches such as EMDR and other evidence-informed therapies depending on what fits best for you.